 Don’t forget to browse our range of pianists and discuss their specific requirements for performing at your event.

 How do I handle contracts and payment?

 The easiest way to handle contracts and payment is to book through Encore.
 Our bookings process is extremely straightforward, and once you have confirmed a booking with your chosen pianist, contracts and payments will be handled painlessly and effortlessly by our secure payments system.
-To discuss booking a pianist, please email [email protected].

-Hopefully this guide answers all of your questions!
+Hopefully, this guide answers all of your questions!
 If you have more questions about pianists, email us at [email protected] and we’d be more than happy to help.